karl-denby/mongo-infra-minikube/AKO-atlas/README.md

 kubectl apply -f deploy-a-cluster.yaml
 ```

-This will create your secret (for your api key), your project, and an m10 deployment.
+This will create your secret (forgit push origin  your api key), your project, and an m10 deployment.
 It will also set up a tag with the projectname you provided and a keep.until variable (which we use to automatically remove test clusters) set to tomorrow.

 ## to restore and create vector search
 1. after finishing the above step and made sure that the cluser is reflected successfully in the UI fully deployed.